An unique outdoor learning experience for primary school children and young people’s groups at the Hirsel, Coldstream.

 We can accommodate a maximum of 40 children per visit and have disabled facilities

-Winter may have its grip on the Hirsel, as elsewhere, with ice on the lake and short dark days though you would still be assured of a warm welcome at Field to Fork!
+Although winter may have its grip on the Hirsel, as elsewhere, with ice on the lake and short dark days, you will still be assured of a warm welcome at Field to Fork!
 However an in-school visit might be more appealing - please get in touch if you would like to find out more about workshops.
 It won't be long before we are seeing the first signs of spring (some even were appearing in October such was the mild weather then!)

 Primary 7 from Edenside made Stuffed Baked Potatoes as they explored getting the balance right between the energy we consume from food and the energy our bodies use.
 Outdoors they looked at the crops we grow for energy - as carbohydrates and as fuel, and thought about the energy required to grow them.